gilfernandes/HierarchicalProperties/README.md

 Pre-processor
 -------------

-As of now the pre-processor only has two features: it can process includes from the file system, classpath or from the web using http and it can process defined constants.
+As of now the pre-processor only has three features: it can process includes from the file system, classpath or from the web using http, it can process defined constants and if clauses.

 The typical syntax for a classpath pre-processor include is:

 <code>!&lt;classpath://hierarchicalProperties/include1.txt&gt;</code>

+This is how you define variables:

+<code>!<def:env=prod></code>

-Ifs can also be included like this:
+If's can also be included like this:

 <code>!&lt;if:env == prod&gt;</code>

-or you can use not:
+or you can use negation:

 <code>!&lt;if:env != prod&gt;</code>